 - Is "Darwin Fish" truly his real name?

-It is a small house-church cult founded by Darwin in Southern California in the early 1990s.
-During in 2008-09; cult headquarters moved to a remote spot between Peggs, OK and Moodys, in a rural area about fifteen miles north of Talequah.
+It began as a small house-church cult founded by Darwin in Southern California in the early 1990s.
+Around 2008-09 cult headquarters moved to a remote spot between Peggs, OK and Moodys, in a rural area about fifteen miles north of Talequah.
 From the mid-1990s until 2008, their headquarters were in Lake Hughes, California (a remote community near the desert about an hour north of downtown Los Angeles).
 In 2002, they changed the name of their sect from "God's Word Fellowship" to "A True Church."
 They now boast some 50 members, but that's a generous count.
 The whole church comprises just a handful of families.
 Darwin and his flock believe they represent the only known gathering of genuine believers anywhere.
 Though they sometimes vehemently deny they are really that exclusive, they cannot identify a single other church or Christian leaderfrom the early church until todaywhom they would be willing to fellowship with as brethren.
 Furthermore, they lose members almost as rapidly as they gain new ones, because any and every picayune disagreement with Darwin's teaching is ultimately judged damnable heresy.

-The members of GWF/atc often use the Lord's Day as an occasion to picket and disrupt other churches, thus magnifying the shameful public reproach they have already brought on the name of Christ.
+Members of Darwin's group often use the Lord's Day as an occasion to picket and disrupt other churches, thus magnifying the shameful public reproach they have already brought on the name of Christ.
 They also like to picket large public events (especially evangelical gatherings) with signs and slogans contrived to be as offensive as possible.
-For years, Fish and his minions have walked in front of the Tournament of Roses Parade carrying signs that extol God's anger and blame Jesus for the events of 11 September 2001.
+For years, Fish and his minions walked the parade route in front of the Tournament of Roses Parade carrying signs extolling God's anger and claiming Jesus "caused" the events of 11 September 2001.